 The B2C marketing challenge is to build product awareness and convert browsers into buyers.
-As it’s usually a ‘low involvement’ purchase, say to buy a confectionery bar, marketing campaigns must capture the consumer’s interest immediately.
-Thus, typically mass promotion activities like tv and press advertising are employed.
-In addition, special offers such as discounts or vouchers help ‘activate’ the purchase.
+As it’s usually a ‘low involvement’ purchase, say to buy a confectionery bar, thus marketing campaigns must capture the consumer’s interest immediately.
+Typically mass promotion activities like tv and press advertising are employed.
+In addition, special offers such as discounts or vouchers ‘activate’ the purchase.
 The challenge is therefore to establish an effective one-step routine.

 In the online world, an email or search marketing campaign encourages consumers to click and buy.
 The email or advertisement encourages consumers to a website landing page designed to sell the product.
 The purchasing process must be simple and easy, for example, by integrating the shopping basket and checkout page.
-Requiring more than a couple of clicks risks the customer going to another shop.
+Requiring more than a couple of clicks risks the customer shopping elsewhere.

 Businesses that Sell to Businesses

 In the online world, an email campaign or online advertising campaign again typically drives prospects to a website.
 However it is less likely to achieve an immediate sale.
 A more realistic goal is to secure a meeting with a sales representative in order to discuss the customer’s business requirements in more detail and also influence him, her or them to buy (i.e. complete a sale).
-By providing information about the products and services, benefits, features, possibly pricing, and contact information, reassures customers and wins his or her trust.
-Conceiving marketing activity as one of several steps in a longer, integrated, multi-step campaign that includes awareness and relationship building via direct mail, newsletters, video promotion, webinars, virtual exhibitions, conferences or live events and social media such as Twitter or Linked In is more likely to persuade.
+By providing information about the products and services, benefits, features, possibly pricing, and also contact information, reassures customers and wins trust.
+Conceiving marketing activity as one of several steps in a longer, integrated, multi-step campaign is more likely to persuade.
+Consider awareness and relationship building via direct mail, newsletters, video promotion, webinars, virtual exhibitions, conferences or live events and also social media such as Twitter or Linked In .

 While there are differences in B2B vs. B2C marketing, the principles about engaging and building customer relationships remain the same.
 At the outset understand the customer journey from the customer’s point of view.
-Understand the sources of information and the selection criteria that the customer uses.
-Understand the triggers and barriers to building awareness and relationships, through to the sale.
+Also understand the sources of information and the selection criteria that the customer uses, and the triggers and barriers to building awareness and relationships, through to the sale.
 At each step along the journey, consider how the experience that your brand delivers is different to or better than your competitors.
-And if it is no different, consider what improvements to make.
+And if it is no different,then work out what improvements to make.